d00gl/thugprompter/README.md

 # thugprompter
-Leverage 2Pac's thug essence to quickly write prompts for your ai training images.
+Leverage 2Pac's thug vibez to quickly write prompts for your ai training images.